robang74/roberto-a-foglietta/323-ai-driven-fact-check-can-systematically-fail.md

 ### Thorium reactors aren't made for power production

 Lasky wrote:《It’s nothing but a Uyghur disposal and incineration facility》.
-Which is **not** totally wrong metaphorically speaking because the **main** use of this kind of nuclear reactors is not producing energy - as you can imagine 2MW/h is something risible for a nuclear reactor - but reprocess the exhausted nuclear fuel from conventional uranium power plants.
+Which is **not** totally wrong metaphorically speaking because the **main** use of this kind of nuclear reactor is not producing energy - as you can imagine 2MW/h is something risible for a nuclear reactor - but reprocessing the exhausted nuclear fuel from conventional uranium power plants.

 Something not totally different because before Macron shut them down, France had few auto-fertilizing nuclear plants.
 With those implants and the uranium storage in France, they could have provided themselves with energy for 1000 years or nearly a century for all of Europe.